bbennyhb/Bryan-HB-Projects/README.md

 - Building habits that would help me create and present visualizations better
 - Familiarize myself with platforms such as Github to showcase my academic and personal projects
 - Hold myself accountable for working with data-driven projects

+# Assignments
+## Assignment 2: Visualizing Government Debt
+Data Visualization 2

 # Portfolio
 ## Final Project Part I